L'Officiel: Editions

-L'Officiel has 23 international editions.
-A men's edition L'Officiel Hommes was first published in 1977 and continuously since 2005, L'Officiel Art was launched in 2012 and continued as a themed issue of L'Officiel from 2021 to 2023.
-L'Officiel Art continues on digital platforms.
+L'Officiel has 21 international editions, including a region-specific edition for the French Alps and Riviera.
+A men's edition L'Officiel Hommes was first published in 1977 and continuously since 2005.
+L'Officiel Art was launched in 2012 and then as a themed issue of L'Officiel from 2021 to 2023, it now operates as a digital-only publication.

-Other titles of the magazine that are no longer published include L'Officiel 1000 Modèles/L'Officiel Accessories (1996–2019), L'Officiel Chirugie Esthétique (1996–2019), L'Officiel 1000 Modèles Design (2003–2018), L'Officiel Voyage (2005–2019), L'Officiel Business (2007), L'Officiel Intérieur (2008), L'Officiel l'Intégrale 5000 Modèles/L'Officiel Fashion Week (2011–2019), L'Officiel New Talents (2012), L'Officiel l'Intégrale Luxe (2012–2015), L'Officiel Shopping/L'Officiel Paris Guide (launched in 2012), and L'Officiel Beauté (2013).
+Spin-off titles of the magazine that are no longer published include L'Officiel 1000 Modèles/L'Officiel Accessories (1996–2019), L'Officiel Chirugie Esthétique (1996–2019), L'Officiel 1000 Modèles Design (2003–2018), L'Officiel Voyage (2005–2019), L'Officiel Business (2007), L'Officiel Intérieur (2008), L'Officiel l'Intégrale 5000 Modèles/L'Officiel Fashion Week (2011–2019), L'Officiel New Talents (2012), L'Officiel l'Intégrale Luxe (2012–2015), L'Officiel Shopping/L'Officiel Paris Guide (launched in 2012), and L'Officiel Beauté (2013).

-The magazines first supplement was launched in the 1920s and was known as L'Industrie Française du Vêtement Féminine.

-L'Officiel editions in Brazil, Italy and the Middle East all had original print runs in the 1970s, these editions were closed down but later relaunched.
+The magazine's first supplement was launched in the 1920s and was known as L'Industrie Française du Vêtement Féminine.
+Foreign editions in Brazil, Italy and the Middle East all had original print runs in the 1970s, these editions were closed down but later relaunched.
+From 1984 to c.
+1990, ياسمين Yasmine L'Officiel was published from Paris.
+The magazine was published in Arabic by Al Mostakbal and distributed across Europe and the Middle East.
+The editorial team was staffed primarily by Lebanese journalists, who were escaping the Lebanese Civil War.
+Kamal Sinno served as editor and Ismat Shanbour as art director.
+Shanbour revolutionised the art direction of Arabic-language magazines and notably redesigned Al Hawadeth.
+L'Officiel En Español was briefly published from Buenos Aires, Argentina, it began publication in 1980 under the direction of María Eugenia Eyras.

-Currently L'Officiel directly owns and operates nine editions 时装 L'Officiel China (in co-operation with Fashion Publishing), L'Officiel Hong Kong, L'Officiel Italia, L'Officiel Japan, L'Officiel Malaysia, L'Officiel Paris, L'Officiel Philippines, L'Officiel Singapore and L'Officiel USA.
-A special edition for the World Economic Forum called L'Officiel Davos has been published since 2023.
+Currently L'Officiel directly owns and operates eleven editions L'Officiel Canada, 时装 L'Officiel China (in co-operation with Fashion Publishing), L'Officiel Hong Kong, L'Officiel Italia, L'Officiel Japan, L'Officiel Malaysia, L'Officiel Paris, L'Officiel Philippines, L'Officiel Singapore 时装 L'Officiel Singapore, and L'Officiel USA.
+A special edition for the World Economic Forum titled L'Officiel Davos has been published since 2023.
+As of 2026, editions in Australia and Mexico are planned to relaunch within the year.
 They also own and operate La Revue des Montres in France, Malaysia, the Philippines and Singapore.
-La Revue des Montres will be launched in Vietnam and Japan.
+La Revue des Montres is planned to be launched in Vietnam and Japan.

-Before the closure of each respective edition they owned L'Officel Brasil (joint-venture with Escala), L'Officiel Netherlands, and L'Officiel Switzerland.
+Before the closure of each respective edition they owned and operated L'Officel Brasil (joint-venture with Editora Escala), L'Officiel NL (the Netherlands), and L'Officiel Schweiz/Suisse (Switzerland).